DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 ==========

 > Meet Kim, who is currently a post-grad PhD student in researchonomy at
-> the University of Arcadia.
+> the University of Arcadia (UofA).
 We will follow Kim’s fictional career in
 > order to understand different aspects of research software
 > sustainability.
 Note that in Kim’s world, many of the changes this
 > paper calls for have already been implemented.